hagi0929/algo-warriors-server/README.md

 Then, copy rename template.env file to .env and fill up the database connection strings.

-After these steps are good to go run the app with command below
+After these steps we are good to go run the app with command below

 ```
 make run